 When he became our Latino Minister in 2007, Pastor Sergio Camacho reaffirmed the need to continue our participation in the ministry.
 Over the years, we have been blessed by the leadership of María Rojo, Paco Zúñiga, Giovanni González, and Tommy Appleton, who have served as coordinators.
 In November 2012, Roberto Navarro was named coordinator.

 OUMC, as organization of record, contracts with Second Harvest Food Bank (SHFB) to deliver a truckload of food from SHFB's warehouse to the OUMC parking lot.
 Members of our Latino and Anglo congregations, plus other friends and volunteers, organize the distribution of this food to our neighbors in need.
-At each distribution, more than 100 families receive fresh produce, canned goods, and a variety of packaged groceries.
-(See our statistics.)
+At each distribution, about 100 families receive fresh produce, canned goods, and a variety of packaged groceries.
+(Read Food For Thought, Second Harvest's quarterly newsletter, for more information about SHFB's mission.)

 One delivery each month is paid for through the generosity of employees of St. Jude Medical Center, yet another WFIC participant.
 From January 2009 through August 2010, a second monthly delivery was paid for by Eastside Christian Church.
 It is now being sponsored by OUMC, thanks to a generous donation by Griswold Industries.